If My Husband Goes to Jail, Can I Sell Our House?

 Financial Considerations and Implications

 Selling a house while one spouse is incarcerated presents unique financial challenges.
-Understanding these implications is crucial for effective decision-making:
+Understanding these implications is crucial for effective decision-making.

 1. Ongoing Mortgage Payments